 I'll still write, just maybe not as often.
 That way I can also enjoy working out, a cleaner house, better planned meals around our table, my husband, my God, and not sleep through sermons or my kids' growing up.

 All these things light up with God's love right before my sleepy eyes if I would watch.
 I managed to learn yesterday in my half-sleep only this: that to love them is to know them.
-Surely I can wake up and execute better balance in my life so I don't miss it when my kids light up the darkness with theirs.
+Surely I can wake up and execute better balance in my life so I don't miss it when my kids light up the darkness with their lives.

 You are our letter, written in our hearts, known and read by all men. ...
 For this reason I bow my knees ... that He would grant you ... to be strengthened with power through His Spirit in the inner man, so that you, being rooted and grounded in love, may be able to comprehend and to know the love of Christ which surpasses knowledge, that you may be filled up to the fullness of God (2 Cor.
 3:2 and Ephesians 3:14-19).